haskell/cabal/doc/cabal-project.rst

-As of ``cabal-install`` version 3.8, cabal supports conditional logic and imports in ``cabal.project`` files. :ref:`conditions` in cabal projects not be nested, and may case on operating system, architecture, and compiler (i.e. there is no support for a notion of custom flags in project files).
+As of ``cabal-install`` version 3.8, cabal supports conditional logic and imports in ``cabal.project`` files. :ref:`conditions` in cabal may case on operating system, architecture, and compiler (i.e. there is no support for a notion of custom flags in project files).
 Imports may specify local filepaths or remote urls, and may reference either cabal.project files or v1-style cabal.config